 We grossly underestimate ourselves.

-What might seem insignificant to you could have an indirect ripple affect on those around you.
+What might seem insignificant to you could have an indirect ripple effect on those around you.

-I can’t tell you how many times my tiny actions and comments have helped to spread the awareness of veganism.
+I can’t tell you how many times my little actions and comments have helped to spread the awareness of veganism.
 Even just labelling myself as a vegan has gone a long way.

-I’ve had friends who meet someone else and the topic consuming meat comes up.
+I’ve had friends who meet someone else, and the topic consuming meat comes up.
 They both go on to discuss how they each have a friend who is vegan.
-Whether they agree with veganism or not, they’re talking about it, which they never would of been doing, if I didn’t say, “I’m vegan, and I don’t eat animals”.
+Whether they agree with veganism or not, they’re talking about it, which they never would have been doing, if I didn’t say, “I’m vegan, and I don’t eat animals”.